ycparak/pkms/content/the-flywheel-effect-of-protesting-and-rioting.md

 ---
 title: The Flywheel Effect of Protesting and Rioting
 date: 2020-06-06
+abstract: "A nonviolent protest provides the cover for those who would loot and vandalise.
+At the same time, violent actions put an emphasis on the protests, which give a sense of urgency to end them quicker.
+This brings in more nonviolent protestors inspired by the fervour and growing movement.
+Which in turn provides cover for more looters and vandals.
+In essence, a sufficiently large protest will have a flywheel effect, created in part, because of bad actors."
 excerpt: 'Non-violent protestors need bad actors to draw fervour to their cause, which increases the likelihood of a resolution.'
 collection: Note
 collections: Notes